stcorp/muninn/docs/extensions_dev.md

 >   (see below) and that implements this interface for the specified product
 >   type.
 An exception should be raised if the extension does not support the
 >   specified product type.

-# Remote backend extension API

-All attributes, functions, and methods described in this section are mandatory, unless explicitly stated otherwise.

-## Exceptions

-Extensions are only allowed to raise muninn.Error or instances of exception classes derived from ``muninn.Error``.
-If an extension raises an exception that does not derive from ``muninn.Error``, or allows exceptions from underlying modules to propagate outside of the extension, this should be considered a bug.

-## Global functions

-``remote_backends()``
->   Return a list containing the names of all remote backends defined by the
->   extension.

-``remote_backend(name)``
->   Return the remote backend definition of the specified remote backend.
-An
->   exception should be raised if the specified remote backend is not defined
->   by the extension.

-# Product type plug-in API

-A product type plug-in is an instance of a class that implements the interface defined in this section.

-All attributes, functions, and methods described in this section are mandatory, unless explicitly stated otherwise.

-## Exceptions

-Product type plug-ins are only allowed to raise ``muninn.Error`` or instances of exception classes derived from ``muninn.Error``.
-If an extension raises an exception that does not derive from ``muninn.Error``, or allows exceptions from underlying modules to propagate outside of the extension, this should be considered a bug.

 ## Attributes